 Significant results have been achieved by BPKS both prior to and since the introduction of the PSID program in 1996.
 Prior to 1996, about 20,000 disabled persons benefited directly from the activities and services of BPKS.
 Since 1996, introduction of PSID (Persons with Disabilities Self-Initiative to Development), the programs under PSID approach have been implemented in 33 districts of Bangladesh, resulting in a demonstrable improvement in the lives of Bangladeshis with disabilities.
 2000 grassroots disabled peoples’ organizations have been established with more than 41,000 disabled persons as direct members of those organizations.
 As BPKS believe ownership of disabled persons, it gradually established 23 Disabled People’ Organizations (DPOs) and localized across Bangladesh as they are now fully independent and the government-recognized entities.
 BPKS also facilitated DPOs all over Bangladesh by formation of a DPOs networking body, NADPO (National Alliance of Disabled People’s Organizations) in 2005, to organize 1st ever largest congregation of disabled people in 2006 and 2010 in Bangladesh and in the world.

 BPKS incentives supports (for example capital supports) directly change lives at least 250,000 people with disabilities, by indirect supports (for example teachers received training) with or without disabilities minimum 500,000 persons, 500 advocacy meeting with all authorities of Bangladesh including President, Prime Minister, Ministers, Parliament Members, Secretaries, Commissions Chairman etc. conducted and share specific proposal in the meeting.
-About 100 national seminar and dialogue were organized, provided training and orientation to 32 thousand professionals including journalists, 80% of total population somewhat aware on disability, disabled people rights and development.
+About 100 national seminar and dialogue were organized, provided training and orientation to 32 thousand professionals including journalists, more than 300 TV program broadcast mostly in BTV, ATN and others, 80% of total population somewhat aware on disability, disabled people rights and development.
 The perception regarding disabled people rights and development among the leaders, policy makers, development partners, professionals and general citizens of the country improve positively.

 BPKS worked with partnership and cooperation from beginning that not limited to organizations/agencies in the world such as – Bread for the World (BftW), UNESCAP, ActionAid, AusAid, BPKS JAPAN, USAID, International Republican Institute (IRI) and National Democratic Institute (NDI)-USA, Human Rights Institutes, International Labor Organization (ILO), World Health Organization (WHO), World Bank, Asian Development Bank (ADB), UN bodies, Universities such as Begum Rokeya and Independent University in Bangladesh, York in Canada and Oregon in USA, Asia-Europe Foundation (ASEF), Workability International, Disabled People’s International (DPI), Canadian International Development Agency (CIDA), Caritas, World Vision, European Union (EU), AECID, CIVES MUNDI, Oxfam, Japan International Cooperation Agency (JICA), Business Companies, David Banes Access, and Inclusion Services Ltd and many others.